 Purchasing a light meter for plants can be game-changing.
-If you are planning to grow indoor plants using grow light, owning a light meter will help you a lot.
-Light meters can also be used to measure the amount of light your outdoor plants are receiving from the sun.
+If you plan to grow indoor plants using grow light, owning a light meter will help you a lot.
+You can also use light meters to measure the amount of light your outdoor plants receive from the sun.

-A light meter can provide you with a lot of valuable information that will help you increase the growth and yield of your indoor plants.
+A light meter can provide you with a lot of valuable information.
+It will help you increase the growth and yield of your indoor plants.

 Light meters vary in type depending on what aspect of light they can measure.

-PPF and PPFD (Photosynthetic Photon Flux Density) are the most relevant measurements of light for plants.
-They can assess the intensity of photosynthetically active radiation (PAR), which is the range of light that plants use.
+The most relevant light measurements for plants are PPF and PPFD (Photosynthetic Photon Flux Density).
+They can assess the intensity of Photosynthetically Active Radiation (PAR), the range of light plants use.

-Lumens, lux, and foot-candles, on the other hand, can give us information about the overall intensity of light but not the quality.
+On the other hand, lumens, lux, and foot candles can give us information about the overall intensity of light but not the quality.

-That being said, a PAR meter, also known as quantum flux or PPFD meter, usually costs a lot more than a lux meter because it provides more specific data about light.
+A PAR meter, also known as quantum flux or PPFD meter, usually costs much more than a lux meter.
+But it provides more specific data about light.

-It is important to note that you might not always need a PAR meter and a lux meter can sometimes be enough.
+It is important to note that you might not always need a PAR meter; a lux meter can sometimes be enough.

-If you haven’t owned yet a light meter and you are planning to buy one, then you are in luck.
-In this article, we will be discussing in detail all about light meters and showcase the best light meter perfect for your indoor plants.
+If you haven’t yet owned a light meter and are planning to buy one, then you are in luck.
+We will be discussing in detail all about light meters in this article.
+We will also highlight the best light meter perfect for your indoor plants.

 Let’s get started!